 - Prepares students for careers in academia, government and industry

-In doing so, the program balances flexible course requirements, including modeling, statistics and theory courses, with genuine bioscience research training with faculty from seven Home Schools in Georgia Tech's College of Sciences.
+In doing so, the program balances flexible course requirements, including modeling, statistics and theory courses, with genuine bioscience research training with faculty from six Home Schools in Georgia Tech's College of Sciences.

 The QBioS Graduate Program is one of Georgia Tech’s few interdisciplinary graduate programs.
 It is independent of any particular school or department and is supported by the College of Sciences.
 Participating academic units are called Home Schools.
 QBioS allows students in any Home School to pair with advisors in any Home School.